syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Crosshair.md

 Vertical axis label is displayed when the horizontal line in contact with x axis.The label can be aligned using [`VerticalAxisLabelAlignment`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartCrosshairBehavior.html#Syncfusion_UI_Xaml_Charts_ChartCrosshairBehavior_VerticalAxisLabelAlignment) property.

-Axis Label can be aligned by Near, Far, Center, Auto, and None Options.
+Axis Label can be aligned by Near, Far, Center, and Auto options.

 The following image demonstrates the horizontal axis label positioned center to the vertical line.